 Our exclusive program features TaylorMade, the best performance golf company in the world and #1 driver in golf.

 Our innovative series of complimentary interactive classes created to enhance our guests quality of life in the areas of Arts & Entertainment, Business & Technology, Lifestyle & Wellness.
 Guests receive a certificate of completion at the end of the curriculum.

 Get your creative juices flowing using a variety of media in classes taught by our specially trained Odyssey Art at Sea instructor Pam McKee (Downingtown, PA).

 The relaxing and social aspects of knitting have been added on select cruises.
-On this sailing, Jo Andrews (Nesconset, NY) will host knitting classes and all levels are welcome.
+On this sailing, Susan Parent (Greenwich, CT) will host knitting classes and all levels are welcome.
 Participants are encouraged to knit together sharing skills and advice in a congenial environment.
 Participation is limited.

 Digital Filmmaking: The iPad Moviemaking Course.
 A fun way to learn the fundamentals of filmmaking.

 Want to take your home movies to the next level and learn how to share them with family and friends?
 In five entertaining classes, learn how to shoot and edit short movies using an iPad.
 Improve your video and photo skills.
 The course is taught by professionals, but aimed at non-professionals.

 Course requirements: please bring your own iPad pre-loaded with the iMovie application.
 If you do not already own the iMovie for iOS app, you must have iOS7 in order to download iMovie from the App Store.
 If you have an older version of the iMovie app, be sure to update to the current version.
 You cannot download the app on board the ship.
 Please sign up online using the Priority Check-in & Planning Center (PCPC).
 If you sign up on board, make sure to sign up EARLY, in the Library, as the class size is limited.